 WORKSHOPS

-Canon Medical Academy at ECR 2025 offers specialized workshops led by Key Opinion Leaders from across Europe, addressing key challenges in diagnostic imaging.
-These sessions focus on cutting-edge technologies like AI and advanced imaging techniques, providing practical insights through case studies and interactive discussions.
+Canon Medical Academy at ECR 2026 offers specialized workshops led by Key Opinion Leaders from across Europe, addressing key challenges in diagnostic imaging.
+These sessions focus on cutting-edge technologies like AI, precision oncology, and minimally invasive procedures, providing practical insights through case studies and interactive discussions.
 Designed to inspire and educate, the workshops aim to enhance clinical practice and improve patient care.

 About the speaker: